|Suitable for:||Families, small or large homes, children|

 The Kao Manee is a rare breed of white cat from Thailand.
 Its line goes back hundreds of years, and its name means White Gem.
 Their coat is short and smooth, and their eyes can be blue or gold, with some rare cats sporting one gold eye and one blue one.
 It’s intelligent, vocal, and has a muscular body.
 The Kao Manee began entering competitions in 2010 once the Cat Fanciers Association recognized it.

-Khao Manee Puppies – Before You Buy…
+Khao Manee Kittens – Before You Welcome One Into Your Family…

-3 Little-Known Facts About Khao Manee
+3 Little-Known Facts About Khao Manee Cats

 1. Thailand strictly protected the Kao Manee, and it was not allowed out of the country until 1999.

 2. The Kao Manee is also called Diamond Eye.

 3. The Treatise of Cats, a 19th-century cat illustrations book from Thailand, mentions the Kao Manee.

 Kao Manee cats are devoted to their owners and will often stay within a few feet of a family member.
 It’s intelligent and vocal, traits it will use to convince you to give it what it wants.
 Many owners also comment that it will use its intelligence to be mischievous, especially if it feels left out or has been alone too long.
 They also like playing fetch, mental stimulation games, like food puzzles, and snuggling up on the couch with their owner.